prometheus/prometheus/GOVERNANCE.md

 ### Maintainers

-Maintainers are team members who lead one or more project(s) and serve as a point of conflict resolution amongst the contributors to this project.
+Maintainers lead one or more project(s) or parts thereof and serve as a point of conflict resolution amongst the contributors to this project.
+Ideally, maintainers are also team members, but exceptions are possible for suitable maintainers that, for whatever reason, are not or not yet team members.

+Changes in maintainership have to be announced on the [developers mailing list][devs].
+They are decided by [lazy consensus](#consensus) and formalized by changing the `MAINTAINERS.md` file of the respective repository.

+Maintainers are granted commit rights to all projects in the [GitHub organization][gh].

 A maintainer or committer may resign by notifying the [team mailing list][team].
 A maintainer with no project activity for a year is considered to have resigned.
 Maintainers who wish to resign are encouraged to propose another team member to take over the project.

-An extraordinary change of maintainership of any project may be proposed on the [team mailing list][team] and is voted on by [majority vote](#majority-vote).

 A project may have multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.